sriram-nappa/react-memtrack/README.md

 ## Postgres Database

-We've created a database containing 20,000 datapoints.
-This database is read-only.
 The schema for the database is:

 ```sql
 CREATE TABLE reports (